google-source/google-guava-showcase/README.md

     mvn eclipse:clean eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true

-For windows user, "mvn-project.bat" file is provided to help you.
+For windows & eclipse user, "mvn-eclipse.bat" file is provided to help you.
 Just double click it.

 # project construction
 In this showcase project, there are some subprojects: